The Cicho\'n Diagram for Degrees of Relative Constructibility: Open Questions

 My next collection of questions concerns the subforcings of $\mathbb{LOC}$, a topic that deserves more study. \begin{question} What is the forcing adding the eventually different real described in Lemma \ref{evdiffloc}?
 Does it add a dominating real?
 Note that it must be ccc, in fact $\sigma$-linked and add eventually different reals which are bounded by nearly all ground model reals. \end{question}

-Similarly, one might ask whether there is a similarly exotic subforcing of $\mathbb{LOC}$ for adding a dominating real. \begin{question} Does every subforcing of $\mathbb{LOC}$ adding a dominating real add a $\mathbb D$-generic real? \end{question} \begin{question} Does every subforcing of $\mathbb{LOC}$ add a Cohen real? \end{question}
+Similarly, one might ask whether there is a similarly exotic subforcing of $\mathbb{LOC}$ for adding a dominating real. \begin{question} Does every subforcing of $\mathbb{LOC}$ adding a dominating real add a $\mathbb D$-generic real? \end{question} \begin{question} Does every subforcing of $\mathbb{LOC}$ add a Cohen real or a random real? \end{question}

 Finally I conclude with some questions about the axiom $CD(\leq_W)$. \begin{question} What statements are implied by $CD(\leq_W)$?
 In particular, does it imply that there are $W$-generics for the forcings to add reals we have discussed (Cohen, random, etc)? \end{question} \begin{question} How does $CD(\leq_W)$ relate to standard forcing axioms?
 In particular does ${\rm MA}_{\aleph_1}$ imply $CD(\leq_{L[A]})$ for all $\aleph_1$-sized sets of reals $A$?
 Does BPFA? \end{question}